ViciousBadger/ContinentalWorld/readme.md

 **Landcover scale**: 100% is tuned to give reasonably sized oceans so you likely won't have to sail for days to reach new continents.
 At this setting each landmass/ocean "tile" is about 1000-1500 square blocks in size.
 If you prefer more a realistic scale, 200% to 400% is ideal.

-If you're using the rivers mod, the default settings work fine, but you may want to adjust landScaleMultiplier depending on your landcover scale - 1.0 for 100%, 1.5 for 200%, 2.0 for 400%.

-You can also use my customized rivers config, it tunes the rivers to be a bit more wobbly and removes boulders and river tunnels. of course this is only personal preference.
+If you're using the rivers mod, the default settings work fine.
+You can also use my customized rivers config, it tunes the rivers to be a bit more wobbly, removes boulders and river tunnels, and a few other things. of course this is only personal preference.
+Note that the "landScaleMultiplier" setting  in Rivers has no effect when also using my mod.

 ```
 {